15532th/avtdl/README.md

 ##### Formatting templates

 Allows populating a predefined text string with values of current record fields.
-Used for making dynamic strings, i.e. output file name, or to change the text representation of the record with help of the `filter.format` plugin.
+Used for making dynamic strings, i.e. output file name, or to change the text representation of the record by the `filter.format` plugin.

 Formatting is performed by taking any text enclosed in `{}` and, if it contains a name of field of the currently processed record, replacing it with the value of the field.

+Additionally, any use of %-encoded format codes specified in https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes in the template string will be replaced with current time formatted accordingly.

-For example, the following config snippet uses a template to output each processed record to a separate file, with the record's `post_id` field used as the file name.
+For example, the following config snippet uses a template to output each processed record to a separate file, with the record's `post_id` field preceded by current date used as the file name.

 ```yaml
 actors: